Will Congress act on guns after Sandy Hook, Buffalo, Uvalde?

 The same bill flamed out again in 2016, after a mass shooting at a nightclub in Orlando, Florida.

+One known deal-maker, Democratic Sen. Krysten Sinema of Arizona, told reporters Wednesday she'll start having conversations with senators on “red flag” laws or others.

+“People at home all across America are just, they’re scared.
+They want us to do something,” Sinema said.

-A modest effort to strengthen the federal background check system for gun purchases did make it into law after the 2018 Parkland school shooting in Florida.
-The "Fix NICS" measure, which provided money for states to comply with the existing National Instant Criminal Background Check system and penalize federal agencies that don't, stalled on its own before being tucked into a broader bill needed to keep the government running.
+A modest effort to strengthen the federal background check system for gun purchases did make it into law in 2018a.
+The “Fix NICS” measure, which provided money for states to comply with the existing National Instant Criminal Background Check system and penalize federal agencies that don’t.

 Former President Donald Trump vowed action in 2019, after back-to-back mass shootings rocked the nation when a gunman opened fire at a shopping center in El Paso and another targeted a popular nightlife spot in Ohio, killing dozens.
 In 2018 his administration had banned bump stocks, the attachments that allow semi-automatic weapons to fire like machine guns and were used during the October 2017 shooting massacre in Las Vegas.